vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneyarr.md

     **QFA25**: "Runway 34R, cleared to land, QFA25"

 #### Go Arounds
 Go arounds should be avoided at all costs.
-If necessary, provide traffic information to preceeding landing aircraft and clear the aircraft to land.
-If a clear collision risk exists, instruct the aircraft to go around.

 In the event of a go around, participating aircraft will climb straight ahead to `A030`.
 They should be instructed to rejoin the circuit without delay.
 If this is not possible, coordinate with the most appropriate TCU controller and transfer the aircraft to them, for vectors back for the most suitable approach.